 Wrongful Death Lawyer Serving all of New Jersey and Pennsylvania

-In Pennsylvania, if a person dies in an accident or due to the conduct of another there are two different types of claims may be brought, those being a wrongful death claim and a survival action.
+In Pennsylvania, if a person dies in an accident or due to the misconduct of another, there are two different types of claims that may be brought: a wrongful death claim or a survival action.
 These claims are generally brought by a representative of the family or by the administrator of the deceased person’s estate.

 What Is a Wrongful Death Case?